HG Sply Co. part of new Trophy Club development

-The concept, scheduled to open in spring/summer 2018, will be a place where guests can eat, work and play all under one roof.
+The concept, scheduled to open in spring/summer 2018, will be a place “where guests can eat, work and play all under one roof,” according to a town news release.

 The Trophy Wood District, currently home to Breadwinner’s/Quarter Bar, three hotels and Baylor Medical Center, also will include shopping, additional overnight accommodations, a town hall and a police facility.